A class of space-time discretizations for the stochastic $p$-Stokes system: Abstract

 We show that, if the generic spatial discretization is constraint conforming, then the velocity approximation satisfies a best-approximation property in the natural distance.

 Moreover, we present an example such that the resulting velocity approximation converges with rate $1/2$ in time and $1$ in space towards the (unknown) target velocity with respect to the natural distance.
+The theory is corroborated by numerical experiments.

 \subjclass[2020]{ 35K55, 35K65, 35K67, 35R60, 34K28, 65C30, 60H15 } \keywords{SPDEs, Stochastic $p$-Stokes system, power-law fluids, Conforming finite element methods, Convergence rates, Error analysis}